evkx/evkx.github.io/content/models/tesla/model_3/Model_3_Performance/_index.md

 ## Drivetrain

-Tesla Model 3 Performance has an all-wheel drive system supported by two motors.
-One on each axle.
+Tesla Model 3 Performance has an all-wheel drive system supported by two motors, one on each axle.
 The motors used are [Induction Motors](../../../../technology/motors/asm/) at front axle and [Permanent Magnet Synchronous Motors](../../../../technology/motors/pmsm/) at rear axle.

 The standard suspension has a fixed height and damping.
 The ground clearance with this suspension is 167 mm.